Test Anxiety Scale

 37/100

-Achievement-Inhibiting Anxiety (AA)
+Achievement-Inhibiting Anxiety (AIA)

 Measures the extent to which exam-related anxiety interferes with focus, memory, and performance efficiency.